power-coders/website/_action_calls/it-companies.md

 Are you an IT-company in Z&uuml;rich and are you interested in supporting us by offering a trainee program?

-Join us for the next info event if you want to know and get more information:&nbsp;[RSVP Info Event](https://goo.gl/forms/0tK31TnsZNKDC19h1)
+Join us for the next info event on 26th October if you want to know and get more information:&nbsp;[RSVP Info Event](https://goo.gl/forms/0tK31TnsZNKDC19h1)

 Support us!